Gulmurod Khalimov: Service with the Tajik security forces

 Khalimov eventually joined the Tajik security forces and was trained as sniper and rose to lead the Tajik OMON special forces; in this position, he was considered to be "one of the best-trained officers in the country".
 He helped the government to repress Islamist extremists during the Tajikistan insurgency.
-From 2003 to 2014, Khalimov participated in five counterterrorism training courses in the United States and in Tajikistan, through the United States Department of State's Diplomatic Security/Anti-Terrorism Assistance program.
-There exist no sources that indicate that Khalimov ever received a religious training or engaged in preaching.
+From 2003 to 2014, Khalimov participated in five counterterrorism training courses in the United States and in Tajikistan, training with Blackwater and the US Army.
+There exist no sources that indicate that Khalimov ever received religious training or engaged in preaching.

 Disappearance

 Khalimov disappeared in late April 2015 He was notably absent from a 6 May meeting of Interior Minister Ramazon Rahimzoda with leading police officers at OMON's headquarters in Dushanbe.
 According to his brother Nazir, both his phone and social media accounts had been deactivated.
 According to family members, Khalimov left home on 13 April after giving his wife around $200 in spending money, less than the amount he frequently gave her before departing on business trips.
-Meanwhile, Tajik media quoted unnamed sources in law enforcement as saying Halimov left Dushanbe on May 1 along with 10 other men, later being seen at Moscow's Sheremetyevo International Airport, Asia-Plus news agency reported.
+Meanwhile, Tajik media quoted unnamed sources in law enforcement as saying Khalimov left Dushanbe on May 1 along with 10 other men, later being seen at Moscow's Sheremetyevo International Airport, Asia-Plus news agency reported.

 Islamic State

-Khalimov resurfaced on 28 May 2015 in an IS video.
+Khalimov resurfaced on 28 May 2015 in a 10-minute IS propaganda video clip posted in social networks and released by Al-Furat Media Center, in which he vowed to "bring jihad to Russia", while also lambasting Tajik guest workers in Russia, referring to them as "slaves of infidels".

 Although hundreds of Tajiks had already joined IS by this point, Khalimov's defection was an "unprecedented case" due to his being a successful, high profile officer and part of the establishment rather than the poor, from whom Islamist groups mostly recruit.
 According to regional expert Deirdre Tynan, Khalimov's defection was nevertheless symptomatic, as "there is an element of doubt in people within the [Tajik] civil and security services about what is the trajectory of their countries" and increasing support for radical religious ideologies.
 Khalimov was the most prominent of the more than 2,000 Tajiks reported to have joined IS.

 After joining IS, Khalimov travelled to Syria, where he was war minister and became an important recruiter for the group.
 Tajik security authorities claimed that Khalimov personally led a unit of 200 militants, including 50 Europeans in Syria, and was involved in planning terrorist attacks in Central Asia as well as Europe.
 In July 2017, four of his relatives in Tajikistan were killed and three arrested by security forces; according to the government, they were IS supporters.

-In a 10-minute IS propaganda video clip posted in social networks, he vowed to "bring jihad to Russia", while also lambasting Tajik guest workers in Russia, referring to them as "slaves of infidels".